CloudLabs-Samples/JFrog-Pilot/Lab/step_1.md

 ![](image/screenshot2.webp)

-2. After login an prompt will be pop up to update password
+2. After logging in , update the password as `Password1234!!` in the popup window
-3. Update the Password as `Password1234!!`
-  > Note : It's mandatory to Update the Password.
+  > Note : It is mandatory to Update the Password.